 Tracy McGrady is the owner of four of the five 50-point games in Orlando Magic history.
 His peak came in March 2004 when he scored 62 against the Washington Wizards.
 This included scoring 21 points in the second quarter and 24 points in the third quarter.
 McGrady also recorded 10 rebounds and five assists in the game.

 Philadelphia 76ers: Wilt Chamberlain (68 points)

 In his career, Wilt Chamberlain has scored 60 points 32 times.
 No other player in NBA history has more than 10.
 One of those instances came when he set the 76ers single-game record of 68 in December 1967 against the Chicago Bulls.
 Chamberlain scored 68 on 30-of-40 shooting in a 143-123 win.
 He also grabbed 34 rebounds in the game.

 Phoenix Suns: Devin Booker (70 points)

 The most recent 70-point in the NBA came from Devin Booker in a 2017 matchup against the Boston Celtics.
 He not only set the Phoenix Suns single-game record, but he also set the record for the most points scored in a game against the Boston Celtics, and the most points they’ve allowed a player to score on their home floor.
 It was not enough to give the Suns the win as they went on to lose 130-120.

 Portland Trail Blazers: Damian Lillard (71 points)

 In the Portland Trailblazers’ history, a player has scored 60 points three times.
 Damian Lillard has all of them.
-His two 61 point games are the Blazers’ franchise record for points in a game.
-Both games took place during the 2019-2020 season.
-His first 61-point performance was in January 2020 win over the Golden State Warriors.
-Then in a matchup with the Denver Nuggets.
-In each game, he set the Blazers franchise record making 11 three-pointers.
+His two 61-point games are the Blazers’ franchise record, and both took place during the 2019-2020 season.
+However, he topped them all in the 2022-2023 season when the seven-time All-Star dropped an unbelievable 71 points against the Houston Rockets.